amnh/HackTheDeep/CODE_OF_CONDUCT.md

 ## 11. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify The directors of AMNH BridgeUP: STEM with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the directors of AMNH BridgeUP: STEM with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 ## 12. Scope